microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0-beta/Update-MgBookingBusiness.md

 		AllowStaffSelection = $true
 	}
 }
-Update-MgBookingBusiness -BookingBusinessId $bookingBusinessId -BodyParameter $params
+Update-MgBetaBookingBusiness -BookingBusinessId $bookingBusinessId -BodyParameter $params
 ```

-This example shows how to use the Update-MgBookingBusiness Cmdlet.
+This example shows how to use the Update-MgBetaBookingBusiness Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS